dannystaple/dannystaple.github.io/_posts/2008-06-02-power-and-data-transmission.md

 # Readers Call to action

-I am relatively sure that I have only covered a very small portion of the possible ways to do this, and there are more to consider.
+I am relatively sure that I have only covered a small portion of the possible ways to do this, and there are more to consider.

 So do you know any systems?
 Could you advise me, or tell me your experiences with these devices?
 Maybe you are a company with products like this trying to make yourself known - in which case you are free to leave a comment on this article with a link back to your site.